Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 ⇨ For ip[ we have to provide tun0's ip and port can be any port which is not in use or we won't use.
 ### • 5.
 For uploading this file we will use a new tool known as ***Burpsuite*** thi sis a very good for pentresting and stuff on webpages.
 So now we have to set our burpsuite by doing folloing steps.
   • 1.
 Firstly we have to install an extension on any browser we are gonna use it's name is "[FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)"

+  • 2.
+Now we have to set our proxy to work for tht we have to go to our ***Burpsuite > Proxy > Setting > Then we have to set our port no > Then we will set our FoxyProxy's port no and number***

+  • 3.